Matching Stucco Fog Coat: Why Touch-Ups Often Fail

 4. Application Technique: The Mist

-Fog coat is not painted on; it is misted.
+Fog coat is never painted or rolled on; it is heavily misted.

-The Tool: We use a pneumatic sprayer or a high-quality garden sprayer.
+- The Tool: Professionals use a pneumatic hopper sprayer or a high-quality, pressurized garden-style pump sprayer.

-The Method: Apply in light, overlapping passes.
-If you flood the wall, the cement will run and streak.
-The goal is to "stain" the stucco, not coat it like a thick paint.
+- The Method: Apply the slurry in very light, overlapping passes.
+If you flood the wall with too much liquid at once, the heavy cement will run, sag, and leave permanent vertical streaks.
+The goal is to lightly "stain" the stucco by absorption, not coat it like a thick paint.

 5. When a Perfect Match is Impossible

-Sometimes, a wall is too stained or mottled for a spot repair to work.
+Sometimes, a wall is just too stained, mottled, or heavily patched for even a corner-to-corner repair to look right.

 Frequently Asked Questions About Stucco